rokett/Citrix-NetScaler-Exporter/README.md

 If you lean towards the NetScaler CLI, you want to do something like the following (obviously changing the username as you see fit).

 ````
-# Create a new Command Policy which is only allow to run the stat command
+# Create a new Command Policy which is only allowed to run the stat command
 add system cmdPolicy stat ALLOW "^stat.*"

 # Create a new user.
-Disabling externalAuth is important as if it is enabled a user created in AD with the same name could login
+Disabling externalAuth is important as if it is enabled a user created in AD (or other external source) with the same name could login
 add system user stats "password" -externalAuth DISABLED # Change the password to reflect whatever complex password you want

 # Bind the local user account to the new Command Policy